BallMJ/JAVA-Cataloguer/README.md

 This is just my first installment, as I will be upgrading it's features daily

--Update 23/04/2016 - Added a File menu with a 'New' tab to create a new txt file, which also links with the Save button so each entry can be added to the created and specified file.
+-Update 21/04/2016 - Added a File menu with a 'New' tab to create a new txt file, which also links with the Save button so each entry can be added to the created and specified file.
 Also added a 'Help' tab for a brief instructions on how to use the software.

+-Update 22/04/2016 - Created both 'Open' and 'New' functionality inside the File menu.
+Applied code to both 'New' and 'Open' which presents the user with a folder/file viewer for them to navigate and save or open the specified catalogue file in a path of their choosing.
+Reworked the 'Save' button functionality, which writes to the specified file on the specified path.
+'Save' button also checks if the '.txt' notation has been added to the end of the filename, if not the this will be added automatically.